b1n1yam/cinema_1888/README.md

 Cinema booking mobile app demo

-This documentation shows the specification and detail of how the application developed and how you can run the code.
+This documentation shows the specification and details of how the application developed and how you can run the code.

 # pre requisite
 * flutter sdk >=2.7.0 <3.0.0"